 I chose ‘Bright Summer Pink’ to cheer up a gloomy February and the colour is stunning.
 What I really love about the gel is that it dries so quickly under the lamp, there is no hanging around which is perfect for busy Mums at home.
 The products are also odourless so it doesn’t leave that lingering chemical smell and it’s safe to use around the little ones.
 I actually love it that much that I am going to do their 3 day course to become a qualified Bio Sculpture therapist!

 After my manicure, I was taken down to the spa area of The Mondrian.
 Well, it was like stepping into heaven.
 It was complete bliss.
 There is an incredible relaxation room with beds or seats to sit in, drinks and magazines to read.
-After a lemon tea, my therapist came to collect me for a massage.
+After a lemon tea, my beauty therapist in London came to collect me for a massage.
 She discussed whether I would like to be relaxed or refreshed after the massage and mixed oils to reflect this.
 Using massage techniques and warm towels, I really felt like she had worked her magic, I could do with seeing her more often though as she said I have a very stressed back!
 Following my massage, I relaxed in the relaxation room on the bed with a quilt over me which was a perfect way to finish.

 I was then taken to the private dining area with the other bloggers where we were treated to an immense afternoon tea.
 I would like to thank Bio Sculpture so much for my lovely day of treats and I can not wait to take part in the manicure course which I will of course be writing about.
 It sounds like an incredible way for Mums at home to work around their children and not worry about childcare costs x